 Communicate with employees about reasonable accommodations, and document those communications.

 Post notices of the rights granted by the ADA in a conspicuous place.

 Do not conduct medical examinations of job applicants until after they've been offered the job.

 Do not separate disabled workers from other workers or ask them to work at home.

 No Inquiry into Disability

-Do not ask job applicants if they have a disability or to describe the details of the disability.
+Do not ask job applicants if they have a disability, and do not ask them to describe the details of the disability.

 No Retaliation or Punishment